Washington’s Compassionate Wrongful Death Lawyers

 - Accepting a low settlement.
 It is hard to tell what is an adequate settlement in a wrongful death claim – especially because no dollar amount could make up for the loss of a loved one.
 But, with the right attorney, you can rest assured that you will not accept a settlement that is too low.

 - Filing a claim against the wrong defendant.
 Depending on how the accident occurred, there could be multiple defendants.
-Also, without an attorney, you could accidentally file your claim against a party that is not at-fault – resulting in a denial of your case.
+Also, without a wrongful death lawyer, you could accidentally file your claim against a party that is not at-fault – resulting in a denial of your case.